karenmxm/PyBer_Analysis/README.md

   - Ride per hour
   - Earning per hour

- We can use similar techniques and visulizations in this current report to do more analysis with new data.
+ We can use similar techniques and visulizations in this current report to do more analysis on supply side if we could have each ride hours.
+We can calculate ride per hour by total rides/total hours and earning per hour by total fares/total hours.
+Demand side data requested can help PyBer know if rideshare market is full in the three city type.